docker/docs/compose/file-watch.md

 The `web` service runs `npm start` for its command, which will launch a development version of the application with Hot Module Reload enabled in the bundler (Webpack, Vite, Turbopack, etc).

 After the service is up, running `docker compose alpha watch` will start watch mode.
-Then, whenever a source file in the `web/` directory is changed, Compose will copy the file to the corresponding location under `/src/web` inside the container.
+Then, whenever a source file in the `web/` directory is changed, Compose will sync the file to the corresponding location under `/src/web` inside the container.
 For example, `./web/App.jsx` would be copied to `/src/web/App.jsx`.

 Once copied, the bundler updates the running application without a restart.